RuiyangJu/KCR-Post-Processing/README.md

 ```

 ## Download Base Models
+* The model selection is based in part on the [Japanese LLM Leaderboard](https://swallow-llm.github.io/leaderboard).
-Run the following commands to download the base LLMs from Hugging Face:
+* Run the following commands to download the base LLMs from Hugging Face:
 ```
   cd KCR-Post-Processing